 4. Take out that calculator.

-For more expensive items, whip out your phone’s calculator and start crunching numbers (fake calculations will do fine here) and talk to your companion about how the going price won’t work for you.
+For more expensive items or when you’re buying several things at a French flea market, whip out your phone’s calculator and start crunching numbers (fake calculations will do fine here).
+Turk to your companion and say with a discouraged tone that the going price won’t work for you.
 The vendor will assume you’re a dealer or shop owner of some sort and will often offer you a better price.

 5. Know shipping costs before you buy.